EDDYCKEDAR/alx-airbnb-database/normalization.md

 ---

-## 🔧 Adjustments Made:
+## Adjustments Made:

-- ✅ Replaced any composite keys with UUIDs.
+- Replaced any composite keys with UUIDs.
-- ✅ Ensured ENUMs are used correctly (e.g., role, status, payment method).
+- nsured ENUMs are used correctly (e.g., role, status, payment method).
-- ✅ No multivalued fields or calculated fields stored unnecessarily.
+- No multivalued fields or calculated fields stored unnecessarily.
-- ✅ All foreign key relationships clearly reference primary keys.
+- All foreign key relationships clearly reference primary keys.

 ---

-## ✅ Conclusion
+## Conclusion

 All entities are normalized to **Third Normal Form (3NF)** with no redundancy or update anomalies.
 This enhances data integrity and scalability for the Airbnb backend system.